hrydgard/ppsspp-site/docs/reference/websocket-api.md

-# PPSSPP Websocket API
+# WebSocket API

-PPSSPP has a built-in websocket API that you can use to do various things.
+PPSSPP has a built-in WebSocket API that you can use to do various things.

 More information will be added here, but in the meantime, some links: